Retrospring/blog/posts/how-you-can-support-retrospring.md

 Our costs currently average out at about $40 per month.
 As all team members work full-time, we can easily pay this out of our own pockets, but if our growth continues (or a certain website goes down again, or for good) we might need to scale our services up to handle more users.

-So, it's not required at the moment, but if you want to show your appreciation, a small donation would go a long way, or if you want, even a long time patronage!
+Although it's not required at the moment, but if you want to show your appreciation, a small donation would go a long way, or if you want, even a long time patronage!

 **Patreon:**
 Used by creators of all sorts, a common platform for something of our scale, [you can find our page here](https://github.com/sponsors/Retrospring/).